 This post contains affiliate links for your convenience.
 Click here to read my full disclosure policy.

 1. Consider something other than white.

-I know that white is the traditional color for trim work and molding, but I have found myself pinning several images lately with colorful trim.
-I was first inspired by our apartment when we lived in Paris that had gray trim, and I carried that over into our master bedroom at the last house.
+I know that white is the traditional color for trim work and molding, but I have found myself pinning several images lately with dark color scheme trim.
+I was first inspired by the architecture of our apartment when we lived in Paris that had gray trim, and I carried that over into our master bedroom at the last house.
 In this case, I went even more extreme by painting the entire wainscoting gray.
-I love how the gray grounds the space and makes the room feel taller with the white above.
-Plus, the gray is a bit more forgiving of grubby little hands.

 2. Use painter’s tape above and below.